Covered Passages in Paris

 Whilst we were there, the windows were purposely dressed for Christmas and the smell of Christmas treats bought cheer to our rainy day.
 These arcades were the perfect place to take a shortcut and shelter from the rain and true architectural gems.

 To me there is nothing average about Paris, not even cold, grey, rainy days.
-These are days that are perfect to browse around the lovely covered passages.
+These are days that are perfect to browse around the lovely covered passages and beautiful places to escape the winter chill.
 After all, Paris is a city to be admired, a place to wander and observe city life.
 These covered passages are perfect for the Parisian pastime of the flaneur, especially in inclement weather.

 I love the Parisian sense of style.
 In Paris a cheese sandwich is never just a cheese sandwich, it’s always an experience.
 So too is window shopping in the covered passages, leisurely exploring and discovering old places in and around the city.

 A word of caution.
-While most galleries are clearly marked, some are that inconspicuous you could easily walk straight past.
-You could take a tour, we found one that does a private, half day tour for 250€, but you can easily explore the passages at your leisure for free.
+While most galleries are clearly marked, some are that inconspicuous you could easily walk straight past some secret passages.
+You could take a tour, we found one that does a private, half day tour for 250€, but you can easily add exploring the passages at your leisure to your list of things in Paris to do for free.
 Download a map and spend the afternoon meandering through the quaint antique shops and escape the rain and relax with a meal or glass of wine.

 These covered glass and iron arcades offer endless delights with quirky, nostalgic shops and provide a glimpse of what Parisian life was like over 100 years ago.
 They are also the perfect place to find that unique gift you were after.